Map of India in the Classical Age, 500 BCE

 With trade came walled towns and cities, and with towns and cities came organized states.
-By 500 BC sixteen large states covered northern and north-central India.
-Most of these were kingdoms, where centralised authority emanated out from royal palaces, located in the leading new cities of the region.
+By 500 BCE sixteen large states covered northern and north-central India.
+Most of these were kingdoms, where centralized authority emanated out from royal palaces, located in the leading new cities of the region.

 Timemap of the New States of Classical Age India

 Buddhism was founded by Gautama Siddharta, the Buddha (“The Enlightened One”, lived c.
-565 to 485 BC).
+565 to 485 BCE).
 He came to believe that extreme asceticism was not a fruitful basis for a spiritual life.
 However, like Jains, Buddhists believed that the release from worldly desires was the way to salvation.
-In daily life, Buddhists emphasised the importance of ethical behaviour.
+In daily life, Buddhists emphasized the importance of ethical behaviour.

-The emergence of a religious culture in which Hinduism, Jainism and Buddhism emerged as three distinct religions was a development of great importance in world history.
-Jainism remained a minority religion, practised only in India and never numbering more than a million or so adherents (mainly in urban, merchant communities).
+Jainism remained a minority religion, practiced only in India and never numbering more than a million or so adherents (mainly in urban, merchant communities).
 Hinduism also remained (until modern times) confined to the sub-continent, and is the dominant faith of a billion Indians today.
 Buddhism, meanwhile, has spread far and wide outside South Asia.
-In the course of India’s history it would cease to be a widely-practised faith within India itself, but would have a deep impact upon societies in China, Japan, Korea, Tibet and South East Asia.
+In the course of India’s history it would cease to be a widely-practiced faith within India itself, but would have a deep impact upon societies in China, Japan, Korea, Tibet and South East Asia.
 It is now spreading fast amongst peoples in the West, where by some counts it is the fastest growing religion.

 The fact that billions of people today practice religions which had their origin in ancient India is not the only significance of this period of Indian civilization.
 The interaction between three rival but closely related faiths produced a rich and tolerant dialogue between them.
 Competing speculations about both religious and (what we would call) scientific issues were freely pursued.